Most Recent Changes

 Working telephones

-If the telephone is sold as working, to connect to the Australian Network it will need a miniature or a 610 connector.
-I will fit the required connector for just the cost of the connector.
+If the telephone is sold as working, to connect to the Australian Network it will need a miniature or 610 connector.
+I will fit the required connector free of charge.

 Some telephones have a line cord that just can't be fitted with a miniature connection.
 For these I can provide an adapter cable.